Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: Background

 \subsection{Neural Ordinary Differential Equations}

-A neural ordinary differential equation (NODE)\cite{chen2018neural} can be formulated as:
+A neural ordinary differential equation (NODE) \cite{chen2018neural} can be formulated as:

-, where $\mathbf{u(t)} \in \mathbb{R}^N$ is a state variable in each timestep, and $f(\mathbf{u(t)}, t, \theta)$ is the hidden unit dynamics, which is learned by neural networks with the parameter $\theta$ and evaluated to determine the solution with a differential equation solver.
-For a nonlinear PDE as in Eq. \ref{eqn:nonlinear PDE}, learning $f(\mathbf{u(t)}, t, \theta)$ using $\mathbf{u(t)}$ implies that one learns the entirety of right-hand side of the PDE including the linear operator $\mathcal{L}_f$ and the nonlinear operator $\mathcal{N}_f$, which is evaluated at each time step.
+, where $\mathbf{u(t)} \in \mathbb{R}^N$ is the state at each time step, and $f(\mathbf{u(t)}, t, \theta)$ represents the hidden dynamics parameterized by a neural network with parameters $\theta$.
+The solution is then obtained by integrating this dynamics with an ODE solver.
+For a nonlinear PDE as in Eq. \ref{eqn:nonlinear_PDE}, learning $f(\mathbf{u(t)}, t, \theta)$ using $\mathbf{u(t)}$ implies that one learns the entirety of the right-hand side of the PDE including the linear operator $\mathcal{L}_f$ and the nonlinear operator $\mathcal{N}_f$, which is evaluated at each time step.
 This can be expressed as: